geraldopmj/ArchaeoDB/README.md

 # ArchaeoDB

 ArchaeoDB is software designed to facilitate the management of archaeological data and analysis of zooarchaeological data.
-It allows for the cataloging, visualization, and manipulation of information about bone remains, helping researchers organize and interpret their data.
+It allows for the cataloging, visualization, and manipulation of information about archaeological remains, helping researchers organize and interpret their data.

 ## Documentation